Editor’s note: This article was updated on Aug. 15, 2023.

 Setting up a routine of when and where homework is done will result in homework being completed on time and in kids learning about time management.

 For some kids, coming home and “getting it out of the way” while lessons are still fresh in their minds works well.
-For others, a rest, a snack, or time for play is needed before they begin their work.
+Others need a rest, a snack, or time for play before they begin their work.
 Keeping the time as regular as possible will provide the routine that gives kids the knowledge and comfort that they’ll be well-prepared for school.

 The location of where kids do their homework can be a desk or a dining room or kitchen table.
 Find a spot where kids can have quiet, with no (or few) distractions such as a TV or loud siblings.